Ary770/Ary770.github.io/_posts/2018-07-02-search_component_with_react.markdown

 export default Herbs;
 ```

-As you can see, the purpose of this component is to display a <Link/> element with a nested route, of all the herbs that are being passed as props to the component.
+As you can see, the purpose of this component is to display a div element with a nested route, of all the herbs that are being passed as props to the component.

 Then we have the HerbShow container: